 Integrity & Honesty

 Highlight for Basic Page

-We strive to be deeply engaged with the community of public policy makers in governments, international organizations, nonprofits, media organizations and the private sector.
-Our engagement should be a two-way street, both an avenue for projecting our research into policy and practice and a way for policy makers and practitioners to inform our teaching and research.
+We strive to make a difference.
+Students and faculty conduct research and volunteer in our community.
+One professor is now serving as our mayor!
+We are deeply engaged with state, national and international communities, too, including public policy makers in governments, international organizations, nonprofits, media organizations and the private sector.
+We want our engagement to be a two-way street, both an avenue for projecting our research into policy and practice and a way for policy makers and practitioners to inform our teaching and research.